What is a Security Deposit on a NYC Rental Application?

 These are usually low-yield interest accounts.

-Don't expect huge returns or any on your security deposit as interest rates tend to be 1% or lower.
+Don't expect huge returns or any on your security deposit, as interest rates tend to be 1% or lower.

-Take note that the security deposit for rent-stabilized apartments cannot legally be used for the last month of rent.
+Note that the security deposit for rent-stabilized apartments cannot legally be used for the last month of rent.

 How Do I Know If I'm Being Scammed?